ElementsProject/lightning/doc/lightning-offer.7.md

 DESCRIPTION
 -----------

-The **offer** RPC command creates an offer, which is a precursor to creating one or more invoices.
+The **offer** RPC command creates an offer (or returns an existing one), which is a precursor to creating one or more invoices.
 It automatically enables the processing of an incoming invoice_request, and issuing of invoices.

 Note that it creates two variants of the offer: a signed and an unsigned one (which is smaller).
 Wallets should accept both: the